AliAbbas2105/FastEats-C-Sharp-Version/README.md

 # FastEats - Online Fast Food Ordering Platform (C# ASP.NET Core)

 ## 🌍 Introduction
 FastEats is a modern and user-friendly online platform built using **C# and ASP.NET Core**.
-It is designed to make fast food ordering seamless and efficient, offering a range of features for Customers, Employees, Riders, and Admins.
+It is designed to make fast food ordering seamless and efficient, offering a range of features for the customers.

 This version leverages ASP.NET Core Web App features, providing a smooth web experience and an organized backend system.